March On Washington For Lesbian And Gay Rights

 The 1993 March

 Beyond military service, the march advocated for a range of LGBTQ+ rights issues, including the passage of the Employment Non-Discrimination Act (ENDA) and the repeal of all remaining sodomy laws.
-Speakers at the rally included prominent LGBTQ+ activists, politicians, and celebrities, all emphasizing the importance of equality and justice.
+Also, speakers at the rally included prominent LGBTQ+ activists, politicians, and celebrities, all emphasizing the importance of equality and justice.
 While the 1993 march did not immediately lead to the repeal of DADT (which eventually happened in 2011), it helped to shift public opinion and put pressure on lawmakers to address LGBTQ+ concerns.

 Significance and Impact